-Theme Music Power-Up: When Reyf finally figures out Garr's plan, for the first time since the launch sequence we get a piece of upbeat music.
-It was awesome.
+Theme Music Power-Up: When Reyf finally figures out Garr's plan, for the first time since the launch sequence, we get a piece of upbeat music.

 This Cannot Be!: Upon being told of the pillaging and destruction of the Alcawell Station, Reyf utters a single word: "Inconceivable!"